Employment Equity Workforce Survey

 - members of visible minorities and

 in the University workforce.
-Every three years a University wide Employment Equity Workforce Survey is conducted.
+Every three years a University wide survey is conducted.
 At the time of hiring new employees are given the opportunity to complete an equity survey.
-The University wide Employment Equity Workforce Survey was last conducted in August 2013.

 Who will be surveyed?